Default view

 • The Department determines exam days before the exam period – one exam date each week during the exam period is planned.
 Registration for exam dates and postponing an exam should be done in the Neptun system.

 • The form of the exam is an online (Moodle) test written in designated lecture halls at the Campus on notebooks provided by the University.
 The test consists of true/false and multiple-choice questions, with a passing score of 60%.
-Based on the midterm result or exemption, the students will be registered for either „only specific virology” or „complete virology” test.
+Based on the midterm result or exemption, the students will be registered for either „only specific virology” or „complete virology” tests.

 • The exam results are published in Neptun within 2 days after the exam.